hyfongoscar/GermanVocab/README.md

 npm run dev -- --open
 ```

-## Building

-To create a production version of your app:
+To create a production version of your version:

 ```bash
 npm run build